WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 applicable session cookies.

 To open a  media transaction, the client MUST include a RIPP-Media header field in the request headers.
-Simiarly, the server MUST include this header in the response headers.
+Similarly, the server MUST include this header in the response headers.
 This header contains the shared properties for the byway - the sequence number base it will send with, the timestamp base for packets it sends, and the name of the codec it is